 The second stage is quite a long and challenging journey that must have started in 2150 BC.
 82 gigantic bluestones from the Preseli mountains located in the south-west of Wales were delivered to the site.
 Each stone was approximately 4 tons, dragged on rollers and sledgers heading to Milford Haven, loaded into rafts, carried by the rivers of Avon and Frome, and dragged again to the land of Wiltshire—an exasperating journey that covered a distance of 240 miles.

 The third stage saw the coming of the Sarsen stone, the largest weighing almost 50 tons.
 Just by the size of the stone, it cannot be determined how the henge was transported to the site.
-It is believed that the use of sledges and ropes was the only way to do it, with a labor force of 500 or so men to make it move.
-The Sarsen stones were arranged in an outer circle, and inside it were five trilithons that formed horseshoe pattern.
+It is believed that the use of sleds and ropes was the only way to do it, with a labor force of 500 or so men to make it move.
+The Sarsen stones were arranged in an outer circle, and inside it were five trilithons that formed a horseshoe pattern.

 The fourth and final stage took place immediately, starting from the horseshoe pattern and the circle that are both visible in the modern-day.
 The bluestones were erected to create an incomplete circle, while the Heel stones were positioned to serve as an entrance to the circle.
 This task, and all other actions that involved erecting the stones, was probably done with the help of pre-historic tools.
 But with the stones’ intimidating height and weight, how the ancient people did it remains to be an interesting mystery.